If you made any changes in Pure these will be visible here soon.

 Biography

-Previously, Harry has worked as an international climate consultant, working with governments in both developed and developing nations, on the creation and management of greenhouse gas inventories for reporting to the UNFCCC, including the UK’s National Atmospheric Emission Inventory (NAEI), jointly funded by BEIS and Defra.
-He has also worked extensively on the revision of industrial emission legislation across the EU with the European Commission and the European Environment Agency.
+Harry brings to his work a background of four years as an international climate consultant, collaborating with governments in both developed and developing nations.
+His work has revolved around the creation and management of greenhouse gas inventories for UNFCCC reporting, including contributions to the UK's National Atmospheric Emission Inventory (NAEI).
+Additionally, he has been involved in the revision of industrial emission legislation in the European Union, working closely with the European Commission and the European Environment Agency.

 Expertise related to UN Sustainable Development Goals